kjhall01/xcast/XCAST_DOCS.md

 1. Spatial Dimension One: The outer dimension over which operations will loop (ex: Latitude)
 2. Spatial Dimension Two: The inner dimension over which operations will loop (ex: Longitude)
-3. Feature Dimension: The dimension that represents the multiple features of a single sample  (ex: independent predictors, SST and GPH in the above example scenario)
+3. Feature Dimension: The dimension that represents the multiple features of a single sample  (ex: independent predictors, SST and GPH )
 4. Sample Dimension: The dimension that represents the multiple samples on which a statistical method will be applied (ex: Years)

 In most XCast functions and class methods, the names of each of the above dimensions on the input data must be specified.
 This may seem like a pain, but it also allows XCast to accomodate any possible given standard or convention.